Karenjy

 Karenjy is an automobile manufacturer based in Fianarantsoa, Madagascar.
 It produced vehicles from 1985 to 1995 when the company was dissolved.
 In January 2009, the company was re-established and production of the Karenjy Tily, which is based on the Renault 18 and Renault Express, commenced the same year.

-In 2019, the factory produced a popemobile for the arrival of Pope Francis in Fianarantso.
+The factory produced two popemobile.
+One for the arrival of Pope John Paul II in 1989, and one for the arrival of Pope Francis in Madagascar.

 Models

 Two models were available in his productive life: